ReFT: Reasoning with Reinforced Fine-Tuning: Analysis

+We perform a human evaluation to qualitatively assess the output from the SFT model, Warmup checkpoint, and ReFT model.
+The evaluation uses 50 questions and samples the solutions in GSM8K test set that can be solved correctly by all three models.
+We ask four different annotators to score the reasoning path according to the following criteria, each scored on a scale from $0$ to $1$. \squishlist \item \textit{Logic}: evaluates if the logic leading to the answer is correct. \item \textit{Naming}: evaluates if the variable conveys appropriate and reasonable semantics \item \textit{Compactness}: evaluates if the reasoning paths contain redundant information. \squishend A perfect score of 3 indicates good performance across these three dimensions.
+To ensure the evaluation is impartial and faithful, we strictly follow the setting: (1) The origin of each reasoning path (from SFT, Warmup, or ReFT) is anonymized to prevent annotator bias.
+(2) Four different annotators are responsible for different portions of the samples.

+As seen in table \ref{tab:qualitative_table}, though the overall scores are quite close, ReFT performs slightly better than SFT, and outperforms the Warmup variant.
+Note that SFT is inherently trained to learn from the ground truth, thus, it is likely to have a high score.
+This comparative analysis underscores the robustness of ReFT in generating accurate and semantically coherent reasoning paths.

-To further investigate the relationship between ReFT and SFT, we perform ReFT training with different number of warm-up steps from SFT.
+\paragraph{When ReFT surpasses SFT?} To further investigate the relationship between ReFT and SFT, we perform ReFT training with different number of warm-up steps from SFT.
 Figure \ref{fig:reft_epoch} shows the value accuracy of different ReFT variants against SFT\footnote{We only show 60 epochs for illustration purposes.
-The performance for the later epoch will be shown in Appendix.}.
-Specifically, if the wamrup step is $3$, that means the policy initialize from the $3^{rd}$-epoch SFT checkpoint.
-We can see that all ReFT policies have worse performance in the beginning where the epoch is less than $8$.
-Because the linear layer in the shared value model is randomly initialized and it could take a few epochs to adjust the distribution.
+The performance for the later epoch is shown in Figure \ref{fig:training_reward} (b).}.
+Specifically, if the warmup step is $3$, that means the policy initialize from the $3^{rd}$-epoch SFT checkpoint.
+We can see that the performance of all ReFT policies decreases right after the warm-up in the beginning, until the training epoch reaches around $8$.
+Because the linear layer in the shared value model is randomly initialized, and it could take a few epochs to adjust the distribution.
 Starting from the $30^{th}$ epoch, SFT converges and all ReFT variants are still improving.
 We can also see that all variants outperform SFT by a significant margin and there is no obvious advantage of any specific ReFT variant.